Park Board OKs Minnehaha Off-Leash Dog Park fencing plan to restrict access

 Legal boundaries vs. actual use

-The land surrounding the Minnehaha Off-leash Dog Park is a jumble of jurisdictions.
+The land surrounding the Minnehaha Off-Leash Dog Park is a jumble of jurisdictions.

-Those other landowners have asked the Park Board to erect a fence clearly defining the boundaries between their land and Minneapolis parkland, with the National Park Service offering a federal grant to fund the project, said Park Board project manager Carol HejlStone.
-That fence would cut off the dog park’s access to the river for all but a small stretch of beach, and reduce off-leash dog access to some woods, too.
-Knowing this would upset members of the public, the Park Board proposed expanding the formal boundaries of the dog park to just under 17 acres of Minnehaha Regional Park land over which it does have jurisdiction.
+Those other landowners have asked the Park Board to erect a fence clearly defining the boundaries between their land and Minneapolis parkland, with NPS offering a federal grant to fund the project, said Park Board project manager Carol HejlStone.
+That fence would restrict dogs’ access to the river to a smaller stretch of beach, and reduce off-leash dog access to some woods, too.
+Knowing this would upset members of the public, the Park Board proposed expanding the formal boundaries of the dog park to just under 17 acres of Minnehaha Regional Park land over which it has jurisdiction, she said.

 “For 30-plus years people have had access to this and the beach, and we’re talking generations of dog owners and dogs,” said petition organizer Michelle Garens.
 “It feels really not very transparent, like they were kind of doing the bare minimum of posting, and it wasn’t really clear what was being given up. ...
 We really haven’t heard from those landowners or had an opportunity to express our point of view.”

-Paul Herwig, who has brought his dogs to the Minnehaha Off-leash Dog Park multiple times a week for about 25 years, described its culture as one that is especially respectful, with the grounds kept clean by volunteers.
+Paul Herwig, who has brought his dogs to the Minnehaha Off-Leash Dog Park multiple times a week for about 25 years, described its culture as one that is especially respectful, with the grounds kept clean by volunteers.

 “I just feel like bringing fencing in and cordoning off stuff is just a real slap in the face,” he said.
 “It says to me that the people involved in making this decision are really unaware of that culture, and how valuable it is to the very large group of residents who use it.”